12 Dreamy Quezon Province Destinations That Look Straight Out of a Painting

 9. Malagonlong Bridge

-History buffs and Instagram enthusiasts alike will be captivated by Malagonlong Bridge, an engineering marvel that has witnessed centuries of Philippine history.
-This 445-foot stone masterpiece features 10 perfectly constructed arches spanning the Dumacaa River.
-Walking these ancient stones, I can almost hear the whispers of countless travelers who crossed here since 1850.
-Golden hour transforms the bridge into a photographer’s paradise as symmetrical arches create stunning reflections.
+History buffs and Instagram enthusiasts will be captivated by Malagonlong Bridge, an engineering marvel witnessing centuries of Philippine history.
+This 445-foot stone masterpiece features 10 perfectly constructed arches spanning the Dumacaa River in Tayabas City.
+Walking these ancient stones since 1850, I can almost hear whispers of countless travelers who crossed here before us.

 Malagonlong Bridge is a historic marvel where Spanish colonial architecture spans the Tayug River.